 Jenkinsville is a decidedly white-collar town, with fully 90.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Jenkinsville is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Jenkinsville who work in office and administrative support (33.33%), food service (33.33%), and law enforcement and fire fighting (14.29%).

-Jenkinsville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Jenkinsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Jenkinsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Jenkinsville has few renters and college students.
 But the biggest reason it is quieter in Jenkinsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Jenkinsville may be for you.

-Jenkinsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Jenkinsville does not have a public transit system used by locals to get to and from work.

 The people who call Jenkinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jenkinsville residents report their race to be Black or African-American.
 Important ancestries of people in Jenkinsville include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.